vyomasystems-lab/challenges-HARSHIL156/README.md

 ![WhatsApp Image 2022-08-01 at 5 50 00 PM](https://user-images.githubusercontent.com/92382856/182146402-1d54b199-0f43-4426-90f2-6be73941287b.jpeg)

-The updated design is checked in as adder_fix.v
+The updated design is checked in as mux.v

 ## Verification Strategy